Materials-Consortia/OPTIMADE/optimade.md

 ## <a name="h.4.2">4.2.
 Single entry endpoints</a>

-A client can request a specific entry by appending an ID component to the URL of an entry listing endpoint.
+A client can request a specific entry by appending an URI-encoded ID component to the URL of an entry listing endpoint.
 This will return properties for the entry with that ID.